LoqmanSamani/protein-fold/α_fold/medium.md

 During the inference phase, the system requires only the sequence identifier, which is then used to retrieve the amino acid sequence of the protein in the FASTA format.
 The system parses the input files (mmCIF and fasta) and extracts relevant information, in the case of the mmCIF this is the **name of the sequence**, the **amino acid sequence**, the **atomic coordinates**, the **release date** and the **resolution**.
 In the other case (fasta), the amino acid sequence and its name are the only information required.
-With the information retrieved from the files, two different database searches are performed, in one case, the **genetic database search** (Figure 1, a), the system searches
+With the information retrieved from the files, two different database searches are performed, in one case, the **genetic database search** (Figure 1.
+2), the system searches
 **the Big Fantastic Database (BFD)** for similar sequences (in this case, the system used specialized applications such as **JackHMMER** and **HHBlits**) and the result is called
 **multiple sequence alignment(MSA)**, then the result is modified by removing duplicate sequences and those that are not long enough to be included in the process.
 The remaining sequences are then assembled into a matrix of sequences called the *MSA representation*.
 Each column of this matrix encodes a single residue of the input sequence in different organisms, while each row represents the entire sequence in a particular organism.
-In another case, the system uses an approach called **HHSearch** to search in the **Protein Data Bank (PDB)**, **Structure Database Search** (Figure 1, b), to retrieve the 3d structures of the proteins, that have a similar primary structure to the original input.
+In another case, the system uses an approach called **HHSearch** to search in the **Protein Data Bank (PDB)**, **Structure Database Search** (Figure 1.
+3), to retrieve the 3d structures of the proteins, that have a similar primary structure to the original input(Figure 1.
+1).

 ### Embedding process

 Before the collected sequential (MSA information) and structural information can be used in the alphafold system, it must be embedded.
-This is the process of converting categorical information, such as the alphabetical representations (G, V, A, ..., each letter represents an amino acid) found in MSA, as well as the structural features, into numerical vectors or probabilities.
+This is the process of converting categorical information, such as the alphabetical representations (G, V, A, ... .
+Each letter represents an amino acid) found in MSA, as well as the structural features, into numerical vectors or probabilities.
 For this purpose, each input symbol or word is converted into a vectorized representation.
 These numerical vectors serve as input for neural networks, enabling them to effectively process and learn patterns from the sequential data.
-Regarding the MSA, the resulting embedded information is denoted as the **MSA representation** (Figure 1, c).
+Regarding the MSA, the resulting embedded information is denoted as the **MSA representation** (Figure 1.
+4).
 This representation takes the form of a matrix with dimensions (number of sequences * length of the longest sequence).
-Conversely, in the other case, the embedded outcome is termed the **Pair Representation** (Figure 1, d), which manifests as a matrix with dimensions (length of sequence * length of sequence).
+Conversely, in the other case, the embedded outcome is termed the **Pair Representation** (Figure 1.
+5), which manifests as a matrix with dimensions (length of sequence * length of sequence).
 These distinct yet crucial matrices serve as the primary input parameters during both the training and inference phases of the system.
 They encapsulate essential structural and sequential information, facilitating subsequent steps in the algorithm.

 ### Evoformer module

-The Evoformer stands out as a pivotal and potent module within the AlphaFold system.
+The Evoformer (Figure 1.
+6) stands out as a pivotal and potent module within the AlphaFold system.
 Fundamentally, it operates as a variant of the transformer neural network, originally introduced by Google Brain in 2017.
 Initially designed for language translation tasks, transformers excel with sequential data.
 In the context of AlphaFold, the Evoformer takes both MSA-representation and pair representation as input.
 Leveraging this information, it produces an output that is a prediction of the protein structure as a graph inference problem in 3D space.
 In this 3D space, the nodes of the graph correspond to amino acid residues in proximity, while the edges represent the spatial relationships between these residues.

 ![evoformer](https://github.com/LoqmanSamani/protein_sa/blob/systembiology/%CE%B1_fold/images/evoformer.png)
-<figcaption style="font-size: smaller; text-align: center;">Figure 2: The Evoformer network. it consists of 48 (by default) blocks, each block has an MSA representation and a pair representation as its input and output and processes them within several layers.</figcaption>
+<figcaption style="font-size: smaller; text-align: center;">Figure 2: The Evoformer network. it consists of 48 (by default) blocks, each block has an MSA representation(1) and a pair representation(2) as its input and output and processes them within several layers.
+The detailed explanations of each layer, the core components of this network's functionality, are meticulously expounded in the corresponding part of the article.</figcaption>

-The Evoformer block (figure 2) comprising two transformer models, each dedicated to processing one of the primary input datasets (MSA representation and pair representation).
+The Evoformer block (figure 2) comprising two transformer models, each dedicated to processing one of the primary input datasets, MSA representation (Figure 2, 1) and pair representation (Figure 2, 2).
-These transformers collaboratively exchange information across two distinct layers within the block – the row-wise self-attention layer and the outer product mean layer.
+These transformers collaboratively exchange information across two distinct layers within the block.
 In the initial layer of the block, information flows from pair representation to MSA representation.
 Meanwhile, in the fourth layer (outer product mean), information is reciprocally transmitted from the MSA representation transformer to the pair representation transformer.
 This intricate information exchange mechanism enhances the Evoformer's ability to integrate insights from both MSA and pair representations, contributing to the overall refinement and accuracy of the protein structure prediction.